Jump to a section: About | How to Upload Videos | Image Releases | Ensuring Compliance

 Captions should be closed, not open.
 Closed captions can be turned off by the viewer whereas open captions (burned-in) are always in view and cannot be turned off.
 From an accessibility standpoint, open captions do not give the end user the ability to adjust the size, color, background, position on the screen, etc. Additionally, Kaltura provides captioning, therefore, burned-in captions will overlap the closed captions on the platform.

-Any questions about video requirements or publishing can be sent to Dawn Jefferies, Director of Visual Strategy, at email@example.com.
+Any questions about video requirements or publishing can be sent to Megan Zalecki, production and content manager, at email@example.com.

 These instructions are for uploading a video to video.vt.edu for approval to be published to VTx and the Daily Email.